The inclusion of any link on this website does not imply endorsement.

 We support the belief that children with disabilities, like all children, have the need to be welcomed, cherished and embraced in our communities.

+and other programs for children with disabilities or medical needs.
 Created and maintained by the National Library

 of Medicine, MedlinePlus is the National Institutes of Health’s website